-Moses Nyanga was released from prison in 2017 after taking part in the Livingstone Prison Project, where he studied metal fabrication, carpentry and joinery.
+Moses Nyanga was released from prison after taking part in the Livingstone Prison Project, where he studied metal fabrication, carpentry and joinery.
 With his qualifications, he now runs his own workshop where he makes furniture and does upholstery and metalworking.

 Photo: Moses Mtonga